Skip to menu Skip to content Skip to footer

 “Feedback is never a definitive assessment or an exam; therefore, it should emphasise what can be improved in any given situation and towards a well-specified objective (e.g. a paper or a specific analysis).”

-- constructive, with clear guidance on what is needed to improve and what the next steps are
+• constructive, with clear guidance on how to improve

-When it comes down to it, feedback isn’t only for the advisor to give.
+Plus, when it comes down to it, feedback isn’t only for the adviser to give.

 “Both candidate and supervisor should be patient and willing to learn from each other,” says Dr Yengo.